The Sovereignty of Riavan

 In centuries past the Royal Court’s standing military might was a fraction of what it is today.
 Vassals carried a far greater share of the burden at the more local level.
 With the advent of the Teras Akir, however, the ranks of the Archon’s army have steadily increased.
 Known as the Sovereign Royal Army, it has become both a coordinating layer to harness vassal troops, but also a large military power in its own right.
 The commanding officer of the Sovereign Royal Army is called a Marshal.

 The Languis Sanitarium

-Established through the charitable work of the Elomere family, the Languis Sanitarium is a facility where Blood Witches and lepers both live.
+Established through the charitable work of the Elomere family, the Languis Sanitarium was established on Spire as a facility where Blood Witches and lepers both live.
 The former to learn and practice their craft, the latter to seek some measure of comfort and hope.
 Much of the work of the Sanitarium is palliative as no cure has yet to be discovered.
 But since much of the rest of the Sovereignty shuns lepers and requires them to be kept apart from the citizenry, the Sanitarium is seen as a place where they might be treated as people again.

 The Sanitarium has a mixed reputation in the Sovereignty.
 Some see it as a beacon of Virtue that others should strive to emulate.
 Others view it as a wretched waste and those who work there as unclean.
 In either case, few can argue that the Blood Witches who study there are some of the most skilled in the Many Worlds.